HMS Starling (1805): Career

-The next day Archer brought in two more schuyts, No.s 44 and 58, each armed with one 24-pounder and two 12-pounders.
+The next day Archer brought in two more schuyts, numbers 44 and 58, each armed with one 24-pounder and two 12-pounders.
 On 25 April 1805 Railleur towed eight of the French schuyts into the Downs.
 Starling, which had received a great deal of damage, followed Railleur in.
 Although early reports were that Starling had lost three men killed, these reports apparently were incorrect.

 Lieutenant Charles Frederick Napier commissioned her in July for the Downs station. it is not clear who her commander was prior to that.
 He would remain her commander until she was sold in 1814.

 On 23 May 1806 Starling captured the Danish vessel Diamanten.